pegesund/heysql/README.md

 And the object will be stored in the database.
 Same goes for update.

+### Subclassing models

+Subclassin for example Person and write an AdminPerson in your models, will work fine.

+The fields defined with dbFields: '...' in persons will be inherited and created as columns in AdminPerson.

+If you do not define a dbFields for a class, all instance variables will be used as database columns, included the inherited onces.

 ### Adding your own functions

 It is very easy to add your own queries as well.